Corsica trip planner

 Create a fully customized

 day-by-day itinerary for free

-Things to do: beaches, nature, sightseeing
+Things to do: beaches, nature, historic sites

 The island paradise of Corsica in the Mediterranean Sea is a mosaic of diverse landscapes from comfortable sandy beaches and steep, narrow paved streets to inhospitable mountains rising up from the pasture.
 Ideal for a beach vacation, Corsica offers adventures on and off the sand, including scuba diving, sailing, and hiking.
 Enjoy a rugged mountain adventure by sightseeing along the famous Grande Randonnée (GR) 20 path.
 For an intense view of the island and the jagged coastline from the water, rent a boat to travel around the island or charter a cruise.
 Make your own Corsica vacation itinerary, with a little help from those that know the place like the back of their hands, by using our France trip itinerary planner.Read the Corsica Holiday Planning Guide »

 ©Santa Giulia Beach

 ©Citadelle de Calvi

 ©Gorges de l'Asco

 ©Watersports Center La Chiappa